carlosvouking/carlosvouking.github.io/_posts/2018-8-24-My-very-long-titanic-disaster.md

 published: true
 ---

-This is going to be a complete end-to-end data science project which reveals the hidden aspects of the catastrophy.
-The trip project drives us from data extraction to API realtime integration, going through data processing, visualizations and model predictions.
+Using the State-of-the-art techniques in the [fast.ai](http://docs.fast.ai) library to predict the survival rate of the passengers on the ship was fun to revisit.